indrabrata/kubernetes-playground/kubernetes-fundamental/kubernetes-component.md

 - Deployment make us can define how many replica of pod
 - Replica connected to same service
 - We can't use deployment for replica database because database has it own state (stateful)
+- Deployment manages a repliceset, replicaset manages the pods, pods are abstraction of container
+- For connecting deployment to service, we need to specify the selector in service to match the label in deployment

 ## StatefulSet